PhilipYip1988/plotly_udemy/readme.md

 conda install -c conda-forge jupyterlab-variableinspector
 ```

-Launch JupyterLab from the Anaconda PowerShell Prompt or Windows Terminal using:
+Launch JupyterLab from the Anaconda PowerShell Prompt or the Linux Terminal using:

 ```
 conda activate jupyterlab-cf